 i graduated with all a’s 🙂

-my thanks to everyone for helping me through it all…and i hope his wife didn’t get pregnant from my not having sex with her.
+my thanks to everyone for helping me through it all…and i hope he and his gf reads this before they die.

 i used to volunteer to read (parts of) the newspaper on a radio station segment for the blind. i don’t know if they still do this or not, but it was a great experience and service.